rebuy-de/compose-navigation/README.md

 ## Getting it all to work

 The last piece of the puzzle is to make our `NavHostController` react on the actions that arrive when you call the `router.dispatch(navTarget: NavigationType)` function.
-For this you have to create a `LaunchedEffect` inside the `MainActivity` `setContent` that looks like this:
+For this, you have to create a `LaunchedEffect` inside the `MainActivity` `setContent`, you also require an instance from the `Router` which I provided using Koin but you can decide next to any dependency injection tool:

 ```kotlin
 @Composable